Zechiax/Modrinth.Net/README.md

 dotnet user-secrets remove ModrinthApiKey --project .\test\Modrinth.Net.Test
 ```

-Optionally, you can also set the `MODRINTH_API_KEY` environment variable, but secrets are preffered.
+Optionally, you can also set the `MODRINTH_API_KEY` environment variable, but secrets are preferred.

 ## Disclaimer